.

 • Dinner: Chicken, pork, fish, vegetables, rice, beans, pasta

-• Dessert: Flan, fruit
+• Dessert: Flan, fruit, syrupy fruit dessert

 • Beverages: Fresh juice, water, sodas, coffee